-In hospitals with more than 1,000 admissions annually, the Sanatorium Board installed x-ray equipment to take miniature films at low cost.
-In some cases the hospitals have had their own radiologists read the films, the remaining hospitals have submitted their films weekly to the Central Tubercu' Clinic for interpretation. . . st year 65 Manitoba hospitals referred a total of 22,859 films to the clinic for reading.
+take miniature films at 1 o w cost.
+In some cases the hospitals have had their own radiologists read the films, the remaining hospitals have submitted their films weekly to the Central Tubercurs Clinic for interpretation.
+Last year 65 Manitoba hospitals referred a total of 22,859 films to the clinic for reading.